 - Grand mal seizures that are severe or prolonged in duration.

 The two most commonly used medications to treat seizures in dogs are phenobarbital and potassium bromide.
-Research into the use of other anticonvulsants is ongoing, and newer anticonvulsants such as zonisamide (brand name Zonegran®) and levetiracetam (brand name Keppra®) are becoming more popular.
-Combination therapy is often used for dogs that are poorly responsive to standard treatments.
+Research into the use of other anticonvulsants is ongoing, and newer anticonvulsants, such as zonisamide (Zonegran®) and levetiracetam (Keppra®), are becoming more popular.
+Combination therapy is often used for dogs that respond poorly to standard treatments.

 "Once anticonvulsant medication is started, it must be given for life."

 Once anticonvulsant medication is started, it must be given for life.
 There is evidence that, if anticonvulsant medication is started and then discontinued, the dog may have a greater risk of developing more severe seizures in the future.
-Even normal dogs without a history of seizures or epilepsy may be induced to seizure if placed on anticonvulsant medication and then abruptly withdrawn from it.
+Even normal dogs without a history of seizures or epilepsy may be induced into seizures if placed on anticonvulsant medication and then abruptly withdrawn from it.
 If anticonvulsant medication must be discontinued or changed for some reason, your veterinarian will give you specific instructions for doing this.